curateteaching/digitalpedagogy/keywords/eportfolio.md

 Electronic portfolios, collections of student work selected from a larger archive of work and contextualized by student reflection, began developing in the 1990s.
 In part, they developed from print portfolios that were so popular in the 1980s and 1990s, especially in writing programs.
 In part, they provided a response to the need to provide a different kind of host and structure for the new kinds of texts students were creating, among them slide shows, photo essays, videos, and audio podcasts.
 Thus, when faculty began assigning students to create multimedia texts, it felt both natural and necessary to migrate to electronic portfolios.

 Electronic portfolios, however, are both like and unlike portfolios in print.
-Both print and electronic portfolios (or ÒePortfoliosÓ)are alike as the result of collecting, selecting, and reflecting, and each is designed for a given purpose (for instance, development and/or achievement) and audience.
+Both print and electronic portfolios (or Ã’ePortfoliosÃ“)are alike as the result of collecting, selecting, and reflecting, and each is designed for a given purpose (for instance, development and/or achievement) and audience.
 Here, they begin to differ: the audience for print has typically been the teacher, for the electronic the teacher but external audiences as well, as its presence on the web would suggest.
 They also differ in terms of the genre they tend to instantiate.
 Print portfolios tend to operate much as a book with a narrative arc often oriented to developing competency or proficiency.
 In contrast, in addition to hosting a much wider array of texts and both internal and external links, "web-sensible" electronic portfolios tend to operate more as a gallery (Yancey 2004), with multiple spaces constituting a "network among the artifacts" (Purves).
 Likewise, the reader is positioned differently in the two kinds of portfolios, with the print reader able to read hypertextually but tending to read in a more linear fashion, as the author directs, and with the reader of the electronic portfolio reading hypertextually by definition.
 As Alan Purves succinctly noted, in that reviewing process, the reader of an electronic portfolio "may make a different web" (135).

 Institutionally, ePortfolios in the United States are ubiquitous: a recent survey indicates that over 50% of United States institutions of higher education engage students in ePortfolio practices.
 Campuses are often interested in electronic portfolios for assessment purposes since the work that students include in an ePortfolio is considered to be authentic, keyed to student learning outcomes, and thus more helpful for curricular revision.